African goshawk: Taxonomy

+The red-chested goshawk (Aerospiza toussenelii) with subspecies macroscelides, lopezi, toussenelii and canescens, has sometimes been considered as a separate species.

 Description

-The African goshawk is a medium to large-sized Accipiter which is mainly grey and rufous with the typical broad-winged and long-tailed shape of its genus.
+The African goshawk is a medium to large-sized hawk which is mainly grey and rufous with the typical broad-winged and long-tailed shape of its genus.
 The adult has grey upperparts which tend to be darker in males than in females, the underparts are whitish marked with rufous barring which is more pronounced in males.
 The underwing is pale rufous, fading to white on some birds and the flight feathers and tail vary from sooty brown to grey with faint grey bars above, white with grey bars below.
 The bill is black, the cere is greenish-grey, the eyes are yellow, and the legs and feet are yellow.
 Juveniles are brown above with whitish unterparts and flanks which are boldly blotched with brown.
 Females weigh 270–510 g, while the smaller males weigh 150–340 g.
 The wingspan is 1.7 times the bird's total length and 17.2–22.5 in in males and 21.1–27.5 in in females.